 Pensions are the biggest component of “income replacement” in most countries.
 Think of this as a consumption replacement.
 But for most countries, services are the biggest expenditure.

-The growth of the “fiscal state” over the last century reflects the constitution of the “social state”.
-This, in turn, reflects the democratic demand that citizens place on government, and often articulated in terms of social rights: education, healthcare, pensions (and in some countries, housing).
+Hence, the growth of the “fiscal state” over the last century reflects the constitution of the “social state”.
+This, in turn, reflects the democratic demand that citizens place on government, and which is usually articulated in terms of social rights: Education, healthcare, pensions (and in some countries, housing).